 New York State Approves Quest Diagnostics Fragile X Syndrome Test

-XSense laboratory test that may be suitable for population-based screening for Fragile X Syndrome.
+Synopsis: XSense laboratory test that may be suitable for population-based screening for Fragile X Syndrome.
+XSense® is the first laboratory test that may be suitable for population-based screening for Fragile X Syndrome, the leading inherited cause of mental retardation.

 Main DigestXSense® is the first laboratory test that may be suitable for population-based screening for Fragile X Syndrome, the leading inherited cause of mental retardation.